mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 185 - Evil Regular Expressions/readme.md

 # Conclusion

-Regular Expressions are tricky and hard de debug.
+Regular Expressions are tricky and hard to debug.

 We should avoid them as much as possible.